 - He loved playing cricket, and he was considered a budding player of Jammu & Kashmir.

-- In 2010, some police officers beat up Burhan and his elder brother Khalid.
-It was after this day that he decided to pick up arms and fight against the Indian Army.
+- Reportedly, in 2010, some police officers beat up Burhan and his elder brother Khalid, and it’s said that it was after this day that he decided to pick up arms and fight against the Indian Army.

 - At the age of 15, he fled from his home and joined militant groups.